 Your first step is to lay the faux fur on your table, with the fluffy side down.
-Take your marker pen and whatever you’ve decided to use for your circle, and mark all the way around it.
+Take your marker pen or tailors chalk, and whatever you’ve decided to use for your circle, and mark all the way around it.

 Step 2: Cutting Out The Pom Pom Circle